Drive-KD: Multi-Teacher Distillation for VLMs in Autonomous Driving: Impact Statement

 \section{Impact Statement}

 Drive-KD is expected to achieve faster on-vehicle response while improving driving capability.
 By lowering the hardware requirements for advanced AI safety functions, it may help make such functions available across a wider range of vehicle classes and price points.
 Compared with traditional end-to-end ``black-box'' models, our ``perception--reasoning--planning'' triad offers better interpretability.

+Many recent language-grounded driving and vision-language-action (VLA) systems are fundamentally built upon vision-language models (VLMs).
+A significant portion of the challenges in closed-loop driving arises not only from control, but from limitations in upstream visual understanding, relational reasoning, and semantic decision-making.
+By improving the efficiency and capability of driving-oriented VLMs through structured distillation, our approach targets this critical upstream bottleneck and serves as a practical step toward more reliable closed-loop systems.

-However, we acknowledge that reasoning ability remains the most difficult aspect to transfer to smaller models.
+However, reasoning ability remains the most difficult aspect to transfer to smaller models.
 Importantly, our results are based on the open-loop evaluation of DriveBench and do not guarantee real-world performance.
 We strongly recommend that any distilled model produced by Drive-KD undergo rigorous closed-loop simulation and extensive long-tail and edge-case testing before deployment in any physical system.
 For safety-critical deployment, potential risks should be assessed with particular caution.